bearpawmaxim/LightMapper/README.md

 - [x] Have an ability to set explicit property/field to property/field mapping _(eg. TargetClass.DiffField2 = SourceClass.DiffField1)_
 - [x] Can execute explicit **Action<SourceT, TargetT>** before/after mapping
 - [x] Can execute explicit actions of **TargetT** base class (in progress)
+- [x] Can create target class via func (for classes with non-parameterless constructors)
+- [x] Can map enums to their underlying types (int in most cases) and vice versa
 - [ ] Can map nested classes (in progress, can be done with help of explicit actions)

 ## Examples